AusClimateService/npcp/README.md

 - **Task 1 (Historical)**: Produce bias corrected data for the 1980-2019 period, using 1980-2019 as a training period.
 - **Task 2 (Projection)**: Produce bias corrected data for the 2060-2099 period, using 1980-2019 as a training period.
 - **Task 3 (Cross validation)**: Produce bias corrected data for the 1990-2019 period, using 1960-1989 as a training period.

+(You may also be asked to repeat tasks 1-3 for downscaled CESM2 and EC-Earth3 `pr` data, since the relative performance of different bias correction methods can vary much more for precipitation than temperature.)

 For the downscaled ERA5 data the tasks are:
 - **Task 4 (Historical)**: Produce bias corrected data for the 1980-2019 period, using 1980-2019 as a training period.